intel/auto-round/README.md

 **AutoRound Format**：This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.
 [2,4] bits are supported.
-It resolves the asymmetric quantization kernel issues found in the AutoGPTQ format and supports both LM-head quantization and mixed precision.
-However, it has not yet gained widespread community adoption.
+It also benefits from the Marlin kernel, which can boost inference performance notably.However, it has not yet gained widespread community adoption.
 For CUDA support, you will need to install from the source.

 **AutoGPTQ Format**: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the